 Learning to drive

 There’s no reason why your deaf child can’t learn to drive.
-However they may need to ask their instructor to make some simple adjustments to the lessons and the theory and practical tests.
+There are lots of ways to make learning deaf-friendly by asking their instructor to make some simple adjustments to the lessons and the theory and practical tests.

-We spoke to three young people, who use a variety of communication methods, who gave us their top tips for learning to drive.
+Three young people, who use a variety of communication methods, gave us their top tips for learning to drive.

 Rose (25), who is profoundly deaf and wears hearing aids.